pippim/pippim.github.io/index.md

 ### Leave a Comment / Question at The Source

-Leaving a comment or question at the source such as Stack Exchange answer or GitHub Repo saves you from explaining what your communicadtion is referring to.
+Leaving a comment or question at the source such as Stack Exchange answer or GitHub Repo saves you from specifying what your communication is referring to.

 #### Stack Exchange Answers (Ask Ubuntu)